 So, I decided that alcohol wasn’t going to become a part of me, and my parents 100% enforced and supported my decision, inspiring me to find other ways to enjoy life and live it to the fullest.” -Kenya, 19, Louisiana

 If you need help, here are some tips:

 Don’t Stand Alone!

-Share the toolkits below with others in your community who want to protect teens from the dangerous consequences of underage drinking.
-MADD has toolkits specifically designed for Student Leaders, Educators, School Resource Officers, and Community Partners.
+Share the toolkit below with others in your community who want to protect teens from the dangerous consequences of underage drinking.
+MADD has a toolkit specifically designed for Student Leaders, Educators, School Resource Officers, and Community Partners.